IwanTen/L5-website/docs/reference/saveStrings.md

 # saveStrings()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

-Saves an `Array` of `String`s to a file, one per line.
+Saves an ordered table array of strings to a file, one per line.

-The first parameter, `list`, is an array with the strings to save.
+The first parameter, `list`, is an ordered table array with the strings to save.

 The second parameter, `filename`, is a string that sets the file's name.
-For example, calling `saveStrings(['0', '01', '011'], 'data.txt')` saves
-the array `['0', '01', '011']` to a file called `data.txt` on the user's
+For example, calling `saveStrings({'0', '01', '011'}, 'data.txt')` saves the array `{'0', '01', '011'}` to a file called `data.txt` on the user's computer.
-computer.

-The third parameter, `extension`, is optional.
-If a string is passed, as in `saveStrings(['0', '01', '0`1'], 'data', 'txt')`, the second parameter will be interpreted as the file name and the third parameter as the extension.

-The fourth parameter, `isCRLF`, is also optional, If `true` is passed, as in `saveStrings(['0', '01', '011'], 'data', 'txt', true)`, then two characters, `\r\n` , will be added to the end of each string to create new lines in the saved file. `\r` is a carriage return (CR) and `\n` is a line feed (LF).
-By default, only `\n` (line feed) is added to each string in order to create new lines.

-Note: The browser will either save the file immediately or prompt the user with a dialogue window.

 ## Examples